What makes companies successful?

 There are a myriad of factors for fast and sustainable business development, including building a powerful brand, forging strong partnerships, and having a flexible management system in place.
 But having a single, clear business goal is arguably one of the most important elements for success.
 A focused goal makes your team more purposeful in how they spend their time, and thus more productive—which paves the way for rapid company growth that's actually sustainable.

-As a 100% self-funded and fully remote team, we at have been using a simple, two-step process that has helped us grow and scale our business sustainably.
-And we're happier and more productive than ever: our process helped us go .
+As a 100% self-funded and fully remote team, we at Hubstaff have been using a simple, two-step process that has helped us grow and scale our business sustainably.
+And we're happier and more productive than ever: our marketing strategy examples helped us go from $250K to $1.2M in revenue in just 18 months.

 Here's how we did it: